OWASP/owasp-mastg/docs/MASTG/tools/android/MASTG-TOOL-0001.md

 The above script calls `Java.perform` to make sure that your code gets executed in the context of the Java VM.
 It instantiates a wrapper for the `android.app.Activity` class via `Java.use` and overwrites the `onResume` function.
 The new `onResume` function implementation prints a notice to the console and calls the original `onResume` method by invoking `this.onResume` every time an activity is resumed in the app.

 The [JADX decompiler](#jadx) (v1.3.3 and above) can generate Frida snippets through its graphical code browser.
 To use this feature, open the APK or DEX with `jadx-gui`, browse to the target method, right click the method name, and select "Copy as frida snippet (f)".
-For example using the MASTG [UnCrackable App for Android Level 1](../../apps/android/MASTG-APP-0003.md):
+For example using the MASTG #MASTG-APP-0003:

 <img src="../../../../../assets/Images/Chapters/0x08a/jadx_copy_frida_snippet.png" width="100%" />